If you're looking for something fancy and elegant that you can easily wear everyday, yellow gemstones are your ideal choice.

-Citrine is a form of quartz, hence its abundance and inexpensive nature.
+Citrine is a fairly durable gemstone (7 Mohs) and can be worn every day.
+It's a form of quartz, hence its abundance and inexpensive nature.
 It is hard to find a natural-color citrine and heating is a common process in the citrine family.

 In essence, smoky quartz can be heated to give a yellow-orange shade of citrine.
 To further enhance the stone, it is often faceted.